Prime Minister Boris Johnson carried out a minor reshuffle of his cabinet on Tuesday.

 He was a member of the Scottish Parliament, before winning his seat of Lancaster and Wyre in 2005.

-The MP for Berwick-upon-Tweed has replaced Liz Truss as international trade secretary.
+The MP for Berwick-upon-Tweed replaced Liz Truss as international trade secretary in September 2021.

-She returns after losing her place in the cabinet when the Department for International Development was scrapped.
+She returned after losing her place in the cabinet when the Department for International Development was scrapped.

 Ms Trevelyan was promoted to a role as Armed Forces minister shortly after the Conservatives’ 2019 election victory.